 - 4.1 Documentation in case notes - 4.1.1 A description of the proximal container, if any, i.e. plastic bag, glass vial, paper bindle etc. - 4.1.2 Physical description of evidence.
-Powder, liquid, plant material, etc. Including color, shape, and any imprint or writing on pills/tablets/capsules, ampoules or packaging.
+Powder, liquid, plant material, etc. Including color, shape, and any imprint or writing on pills/tablets/capsules, ampoules or manufacturers packaging.
 Documenting the description can be done by words, photos or drawings. - 4.1.3 Original weight, number of pills, etc. of sample.
-See 4.1.5. - 4.1.3.1 "Trace" or "residue" will be defined as anything less than 0.10 grams. - 4.1.3.2 All digits observed from a balance will be reported.
+See 4.1.5. - 4.1.3.1 "Trace" or "residue" will be defined for solids as anything less than 0.10 grams, and for liquids as anything less than approximately 200ul. - 4.1.3.2 All digits observed from a balance will be reported.
 For balances that normally read to the hundredths place, there may be instances where the sample weight is reported to the tenths place, in those cases the analyst will explain why in the case notes.
 This applies to reserve weights as well. - 4.1.4 Amount used for analysis, or reserved weights need to be in the notes but do not need to be reported.
-Trace amounts of residue used do not need to be noted.
+Trace amounts of residue used do not need to be noted. - 4.1.5 Exceptions.
+If the charge on a marijuana case is based on the number of plants, then the weight of the sample and the reserve does not need to be recorded.
+Weights and volumes of liquids are not to be reported.
+If more than half of the visible residue of a sample is to be consumed in analysis then any extracts must be returned with the evidence.
+Any extracts or washes from evidence that did not have visible residue will also be returned to evidence.
+Any extracts that had internal standard added to them must be returned to evidence.
+This will be listed on the report.
+If the nature of the sample precludes an accurate weighing (sticky, sludge, moldy etc.) then the sample does not need to be weighed but the reason why must be reported.